Lytton wildfire: Cause

 but did not specify a cause.

 The TSB opened an investigation into whether a train had caused the Lytton wildfire.
-In 2020, Canadian National Railway lost an appeal and had to pay $16 million in costs and penalties for causing the Cisco Road fire 10km south of Lytton in June 2015.
+In 2020, Canadian National Railway CN lost an appeal and had to pay $16 million in costs and penalties for causing the Cisco Road fire 10km south of Lytton in June 2015.
 An investigation of the Cisco fire concluded that rail workers cutting a line, at a time when the fire danger rating in the Lytton area was "extreme", had sparked the blaze, which burned for months and caused multiple evacuations.

 The RCMP also started an investigation of the Lytton fire, focusing on two areas.
 One area is a 2km area in nearby Boston Bar.
 In Lytton, police are focusing on a 1km radius containing a parking lot and park area, near a combined foot and rail bridge across the Fraser River, seeking to identify movements of people, vehicles and trains.

 CN Rail responded to a video that showed one of its trains on fire by saying that the train in that video was 45 kilometres south of Lytton and the smoke seen in the video was from a different fire, one that was already burning.
 They said in a statement that the train in the video had passed through Lytton uneventfully several hours before the fire.

 Initially, Transport Canada did not impose any additional restrictions on railways in the area, saying it was up to the railways to ensure safety.
 However, on July 11, Transport Canada imposed new restrictions to remain in effect until October 31, 2021.
 Railway speed was to be reduced in areas of extreme fire risk in order to reduce the risk of sparks from wheel friction and train brakes.
 Also, railways had to implement additional fire protection measures such a 60-minute response time for dealing with track-side fires, 10 fire-spotting patrols per day and making train conductors responsible for spotting fires.

 By mid October 2021, the Transportation Safety Board ended its investigation concluding that it had found no evidence that the wildfire was caused by railway activity.
 However, the TSB also says that the lack of evidence does not 100 percent rule out a train being the cause.
 The BC Wildfire Service and the RCMP indicated they were continuing to investigate.